 For more information on flu shots, click here.

 Influenza Vaccine Information:

-This year, Barnes-Jewish Hospital will provide the following vaccines at free community flu shot clinics:
+In 2018, Barnes-Jewish Hospital provided the following vaccines at free community flu shot clinics:

 2018-19 Flulaval Quadrivalent (GSK)